hpai1/cse15l-lab-reports/w3-lab-report.md

 ```
 > Terminal output when using the -n and -l flags

 In the above example, I ran the same -n command, but also included the -l flag, which only lists the names of the files in which the word is found.
 Since the -l flag only lists filenames, we can see that the -n flag had no effect on the output, despite coming first in the command.
+From trying this combination of flags, we can see that it doesn't make sense to use a -l flag if we want the line numbers because the file names are already given with the -n flag.
 This leads me to believe that certain flags have priority over others because if the order of the -n and -l flags were switched, the same output is shown.

 ## -i Flag

 The -i flag when using grep is used when you want to ignore the case of the word you are searching for.
 When grep searches for the string in the file, it searches for the exact match.
 In other words, it also matches the case that you provide.
 When the -i
 flag is used, the case of the word is ignored, so it searches for all instances of the sequence of characters.

+The -i flag comes in useful for certain log-in features.
+Some accounts will ingore case on their usernames because they only search for the sequence of characters.
+In this case, they can use -i to find if the given username is in their file of total usernames without worrying about letter casing.

 **Example 1**
 ```